Sprague's Super Service: History

+General contractor William Sprague opened Sprague's Super Service in 1931.

 While additions were made to the station in 1948 and 1967 (one of which sited a second auto service bay as an adjoining garage beside the main building) the original building's design has been left largely intact.
 Originally a Cities Service vendor, the station has sold various brands of fuel (including Gulf Oil during the 1960s).
 The last fuel was dispensed in 1971 and the pumps removed by 1979.
 The building then served as a storefront for various businesses including Joe's Welding and Boiler Company, Corn Belt Manufacturing, Yellow Cab and Avis Rent-a-Car.
 The last occupants were Hodge's Catering and Bridal World before the building was ultimately left vacant.